jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/blockchain-smart-contracts.md

 * [More Dapps ...](https://www.google.co.uk/search?q=ethereum+projects&ie=utf-8&oe=utf-8&client=firefox-b&gfe_rd=cr&ei=u0hUV_yYE-vW8geU_ILAAg#q=dapps).

 [An article](https://medium.com/the-coinbase-blog/ethereum-is-the-forefront-of-digital-currency-5300298f6c75#.prlgtfnqx) explaining why Ethereum and its Dapps will change the world as we know it.
-To get a sense of what will happen think back to how the world was like at before the first apps appeared.
+(Think back to how the world was like before the first apps appeared.)

 [A technical paper](http://fc16.ifca.ai/bitcoin/papers/DAKMS16.pdf) explaining how to learn and teach programming Ethereum.